 About Salzburg Catacombs

-The Salzburg Catacombs are series of mausoleums carved into the face of the Mönchsberg rock by the city’s St. Peter’s Cemetery.
+The Salzburg Catacombs in Austria are a series of mausoleums carved into the face of the Mönchsberg rock by St. Peter’s Cemetery.
 St. Peter’s Cemetery (Petersfriedhof) was built in 1627, making it Salzburg’s oldest graveyard.

 St Peter’s Cemetery is the resting place of several eminent people including the composer, Michael Haydn, the architect of Salzburg Cathedral, Sanction Solaria and Mozart’s sister, Mannerly.
 The historic Salzburg Catacombs overlook this beautiful cemetery and are accessible via a stone staircase.